josephschmitt/alexa-libby/README.md

 config file to point to the event to test against.
 Make sure you run `npm install` from the command line to get the the latest npm packages, and then run `npm start`.

-## Setting up the Skill

-To set up the skill, head on over to [Alexa skills kit development console](https://developer.amazon.com/edw/home.html) and add a new skill.
-Fill in the basic skill information however you choose.
-For Endpoint, you'll need to fill in your Lambda ARN which you'll get in the next step.
-Next, head on over to Interaction Model.
-In the Intent Schema field, copy and paste the contents of the `interaction_model/intent_schema.json` file.
-Then in the Sample Utterances field, copy and paste the contents of `interaction_model/sample_utterances.txt`.

-## Hosting the Skill
+## Creating a Lambda function

 The skill is built to be easily hosted on Amazon's [AWS Lambda service](https://aws.amazon.com/lambda/).
+You'll need to create an Amazon AWS account, and then head over to the [Lambda Dashboard](https://console.aws.amazon.com/lambda/home).
+Once there, click "Create a Lambda function", and provide the following settings:

+1. **Select blueprint**: Click on _Blank Function_.
+2. **Configure triggers**: This one can be easy to miss.
+You should see a dotted out rounded square to the left of the Lambda logo.
+Click on it and from the dropdown, choose _Alexa Skills Kit_.
+3. **Configure function**:
+  - Name: `alexa-couchpotato`.
+Honestly this can be whatever you want, but if you want to use the deploy function later, it's best to use the same name as the project here.
+  - Description: Doesn't matter.
+Feel free to copy the project description.
+  - Runtime: _Node.js 6.10_.
+You can choose the older version if you want, but if you do make sure to update the `.babelrc` file to tell babel to target the older verison of Node.
+If you don't know what that means, just go with 6.10.
+  - Code entry type: _Upload a .ZIP file_.
+(Instructions on generating this ZIP file are below)
+  - Lambda function handler and role: Under **Existing role** choose `lambda_basic_execution_`.

-Create your Lambda function (using the alexa-skills-kit-color-expert blueprint) and make sure you choose Node.js as the runtime.
-After you've created your Lambda function, look at the top right of the page to get your Lambda ARN number and put that in the Alexa Skill Information Endpoint field.
+Click Create lambda function and you're done.
+After you've created your Lambda function, look at the top right of the page to get your Lambda ARN number.
+You'll need this in the next step, so either write that number down, or keep this page open.

+## Deploying the Skill

 To deploy to Lambda, first makes sure you do an `npm install` at the root of the project.
-Once all the dependencies are installed, run `npm run package`, which will create a an `alexa-couchpotato.zip` file in your project directory.
-You can then upload that zip file to Lambda for use in your function and skill.
+Once all the dependencies are installed, run `npm run package`, which will create an `alexa-couchpotato.zip` file in your project directory.
+Then, back in the Lambda dashboard, look to see where it says "Upload" next to "Function package".
+Click upload, choose the zip file, and click save.

 You can also use [node-lambda](https://github.com/motdotla/node-lambda) to deploy to your Lambda function directly from the command line.
 Simply add a deploy.env file with your environment configuration (and double check the supplied `.env file` in this repository) and then run `npm run deploy`.
 Please visit the [node-lambda](https://github.com/motdotla/node-lambda) project page for more information on deploying from the command line.

+## Setting up the Skill

+To set up the skill, head on over to [Alexa skills kit development console](https://developer.amazon.com/edw/home.html) and add a new skill by following these steps:

+1. **Skill Information**: Fill in the basic skill information however you choose.
+If you're feeling uncreative, you can put `alexa-couchpotato` for the name, and `couch potato` for the _Invocation Name_.
+2. **Interaction Model**: In the Intent Schema field, copy the contents of the `interaction_model/intent_schema.json` file and paste them in.
+Then in the Sample Utterances field, copy the contents of `interaction_model/sample_utterances.txt` and paste those in.
+Make sure to Save your changes.
+3. **Configuration**: Set the Service Endpoint Type to AWS Lambda ARN, and choose your region.
+Now comes the time to grab the ARN from the previous step that you hopefully either wrote down or kept open in a different tab or browser window.
+4. **Test**: Make sure the toggle at the top is Enabled.
+You should now be able to test to make sure everything's working.
+Scroll down to the Service Simulator and in the Enter Utterance field, try asking Couch Potato one of the phrases from up top, like "is The Dark Knight is on the list".
+If everything's working correctly, you should see data get filled in in both the Request and Response boxes.
+If you do, then you're pretty much done and all set.
+5. **Publishing Information**: This isn't necessary, but it helps the skill look nice in your Alexa app.
+You can fill in as much of the metadata as you like, but the one I'd really recommend is uploading an icon.
+An icon is included in this project and should work well for the 108x108 small icon slot.

+And that's it, all done.